PaddlePaddle/PaddleOCR/ppstructure/kie/README.md

 pip install paddleocr -U
 ```

+NOTE: For KIE tasks, it is necessary to downgrade the Paddle framework version (Paddle<2.6) and the PaddleNLP version (PaddleNLP<2.6).

 The visualized results of SER are saved in the `./output` folder by default.
 Examples of results are as follows.